Offering group or individual forklift training to get you OSHA certified.

-Not only is training important to operate powered industrial trucks and heavy equipment it, along with certification, is required by OSHA for employees who will be driving forklifts.1 Additionally, recertification of forklift operator training is required every three years or after any incident involving a forklift; and for a good reason.
+Not only is training important to operate powered industrial trucks and heavy equipment it, along with certification, is required by OSHA for employees who will be driving forklifts.
+Additionally, recertification of forklift operator training is required every three years or after any incident involving a forklift; and for a good reason.
 Equipment and standards can change rapidly, so it’s imperative that operators are up-to-date on the latest training and safety available.

-What is Training Designed To Do?
+What is Training Designed to do?

 Operator training is specifically designed to apply a hands-on approach to learning the basics about forklifts and safety of the equipment and in the workplace.
 Forklift operators will learn an array of topics for basic lift truck stability, proper load handling techniques, proper inspection before operation, charging and fueling procedures, identifying lift trucks by class and how to determine lift truck capacity.
 Did you know that a forklift is actually more stable when it is loaded than when it is empty?
-Operator training will teach you why.
+Lift truck training will teach you why.

 One of the biggest aspects of operator training is the pre-operator inspection.
-A daily inspection is a required component enforced by OSHA before the forklift can go into service.2 Additional requirements for completing pre-operation inspections pertain to applications that use forklifts in 24/7 facilities, and OSHA says that trucks must be examined after each shift in this scenario.3 These inspections are not just required, but are essential in identifying problems before they occur.
+A daily inspection is a required component enforced by OSHA before the forklift can go into service.
+Additional requirements for completing pre-operation inspections pertain to applications that use forklifts in 24/7 facilities, and OSHA says that trucks must be examined after each shift in this scenario.
+These inspections are not just required, but are essential in identifying problems before they occur.
 The intention of the inspection is to keep the operator working in the safest possible workplace environment and help preserve integrity of the equipment.